dirakx1/MoneyOnTangle/iotacore/README.md

 pip install pyota[ccurl]
 ```

-But you can also use the go client library, or the node library
+Also you can use the go client library, or the node library
 for the node library you have to install:

 ```